 In some of the hard drives, you will find a QR code printed on the label.
 Just scan the QR code, and you can find the unique serial number associated with your drive.
 Further, you can use the serial number to see the warranty status from its manufacturer’s website.

-How to find out the Hard Disk Drives (HDD) or Solid State Drives (SSD) serial number using Command Prompt on Windows 11/10?
+How to find out the Hard Disk Drive (HDD) or Solid State Drive (SSD) serial number using Command Prompt on Windows 11/10?

 This is the best way to find out the SSD or hard drive serial number using Command Prompt.
 Perform the following steps:-